Staff Profile

 This 18 month project sought to understand how consumers access HCSTC (High Cost Short Term Credit), such as cash and pay day loans through digital interfaces, on personal computers and mobile devices and in turn how these interfaces shape decision making processes regarding the purchasing of credit.
 The project developed a novel approach to debt as an everyday phenomenon that is mediated through the relationship between technology and embodied practice.
 Understanding how people become indebted through digital interfaces is critical to analyzing and explaining contemporary indebtedness because 82% of cash and pay day loans, a key form of HCSTC, are now applied for and managed via digital interfaces on laptops, tablets and smart phones (Competition and Markets Authority, 2015).
 Through original empirical investigation with designers and users of mobile interfaces, debt support charities and financial regulators, the research generated new evidence about everyday experiences of debt and indebtedness and contributes to important societal and academic debates about emerging forms of credit and problematic forms of economic subjectivity.

-The project produced a final report and policy recommendations, an educational smart phone app for Apple and Android devices and a range of academic publications including articles in Environment and Planning D: Society and Space, Cultural Geographies and Economy and Society (In Press).
+The project produced a final report and policy recommendations, an educational smart phone app for Apple and Android devices and a range of academic publications including articles in Environment and Planning D: Society and Space, Cultural Geographies and Economy and Society.

 Game Interfaces (funded by ESRC 1 3 PhD studentship, value £61,500, 2004-08)